star-cats/blinky-dome/README.odroid_ops.md

 # Don't have to read the whole script, just look at the first uncommented line.
 It should be something like:
 #   SCRIPT="...."
 # That tells you which jar the script is targetting.
-Note the path
+Note the jar name, or change it to current year/config/etc.

-# Now replace it with your jar
+# Now replace the target with your jar
-stratocat:~$ sudo mv blinky-dome-2019.jar /etc/starcats/icosastar/blinky-dome-2019.jar
+stratocat:~$ sudo mv ~/blinky-dome-2019.jar /etc/starcats/icosastar/blinky-dome-2019.jar
 ```

 Finally, run the JAR